petersjt014/eka/README.md

 * a graphical interface (possibly, depends on complexity) as webui, or maybe Qt
   * ability to be used as a library and as an interactive program ala [mpv](https://github.com/mpv-player/mpv)
 * ability to scrape feeds on an interval, either in their entirety or just specific fields (ideally without relying on cron or the like)

+"maybe, eventually" features:

+* distributed network-based recommendation system possibly using PageRank and/or a basic DHT

 Feature suggestions and general contributions in the form of PRs are welcome.